Mangul-Lab-USC/imrep/README.md

 ## Docker Usage
 Docker enables you to run ImRep without needing to explicitly install and manage its dependencies.
-You can install and learn more about Docker [here](https://www.docker.com/products/docker-desktop).
+You can learn more about Docker [here](https://docs.docker.com/get-started/overview/).

 First, build the docker container from the current working directory:
 ```bash